-Ten (10) minutes prior to the commencement of school at 8:50am teachers are on duty with a teacher in the yard to supervise the children's play and arrival.
+From 8:35am a teacher is on duty in the yard to supervise the children's play and arrival.

-At recess and lunchtime there are always three teachers on duty in the yard to supervise the children's play as well as a teacher on duty in the library.
+At recess and lunchtime there are always three teachers on duty in the yard to supervise the children's play.
 Integration aides are also out in the yard supervising students with special needs.

-Parents are requested NOT to allow pupils to arrive prior to 8:30am as the school cannot accept responsibility for children arriving earlier than this.
+Parents are requested NOT to drop off students or allow those travelling independently (walking, riding etc.) to arrive prior to 8.30am, as the school cannot accept responsibility for children arriving prior to this time.